Tuesday, 30 April 2024

 Sixteen Sources For Testing Civility

 Recently in the Globe & Mail an open letter, from some important people addressed to Canada's leaders, was published in which it is stated that, "We, the undersigned, are calling on you to address urgently the rise of incivility, public aggression and overt hatred that are undermining the peace and security of Canadian life."
-The editorial board at the G&M followed up by noting that civility was indeed in short supply and that, as the title states, "The Defence of Civility Rests On All Of Us," (Oct.2, 2024.)
+The editorial board at the G&M followed up by noting that civility was indeed in short supply and that, as the title states, "The Defence of Civility Rests On All Of Us," (April 2, 2024.)
 Challenges to the current orthodoxy have declined as incivility has increased.

 The number of sources from which we get our news and opinions has also declined.
 Chances are likely that you watch the CBC or CTV or read whatever is left of your local paper, or the Globe, the Star, or one of the many publications produced by Postmedia.
 Good, bad and interesting ideas are often found elsewhere and authors who should be read are now encountered in unlikely journals or on unknown substacks.